pkurremula/cloud-recipes/terraform/basics/utils/null_resource/README.md

 There are 2 use cases that invoke the provisioner:

 1. Whenever the content of a file is changed.
-1. Whenever the module is created and destroy.
+1. Whenever the module is created and destroyed.

 ## Setup